homercade/FeaturesList/README.md

-# FeaturesList
+# Features List

-This is the features list of the *"Faculty Monitoring System"*.
+This is the features list of the *"Faculty Performance Monitoring System"*.

 Further updates will be implemented based on the assessment of the professor.